springernature/frontend-playbook/practices/accessibility.md

 In order to aid us in developing and maintaining an accessible website, we strive to comply with the [Web Content Accessibility Guidelines 1] AA + the [WCAG Samurai Errata].
 In doing so, we also achieve a high pass rate with [Web Content Accessibility Guidelines 2] AA.

+## How we conform

+It's not enough to ensure that we build accessible sites - we need to ensure we maintain them as well - it's quite common for sites to degrade over time, as new features are added.
+To this end we use [pa11y] - a tool that we developed in-house, to allow us to monitor the accessibility of our site over time.

+We have also created [a simple accessibility checklist], to help people become familiar with the guidelines/standards, and to aid us when manually assessing pages.

+Following guidelines is necessary, but including accessibility in the design process as soon as possible, is even more important.
+Only by working with disabled users and colleagues can we provide the sort of excellent results that - for instance - [gov.uk] achieves.

 ## Common concerns